Vanilla Extract Recipe

 The aroma of vanilla is beautiful on its own, and it blends so wonderfully with other natural botanicals including citrus, mint and spice essential oils.
 When used sparingly, it helps to balance out blends.

 Another alternative is to infuse vanilla into a carrier oil (vegetable oil).
-Vanilla extracts last indefinitely, but vanilla infused vegetable oils generally have a shelf life of just a few months.
-If you are interested in making a vanilla infused oil, you can lean how by visiting AromaWeb's What are Infused Oils article.
+Vanilla extracts last a long time, but vanilla infused vegetable oils generally have a shelf life of just a few months.
+If you are interested in making a vanilla infused oil, you can lean the basic concepts by visiting AromaWeb's What are Infused Oils article.

-The below recipe demonstrates an easy method for creating an affordable vanilla extract that you can use for aromatherapy, skin care and what it's most known for: culinary recipes!
+The below recipe demonstrates an easy method for creating an affordable vanilla extract that you can use for your aromatic room mists and other water-based aromatherapy recipes.
 Creating your own vanilla extract isn't very time consuming.
 You save a great deal when compared to the cost of commercial extracts, and you have more control over the quality of vanilla beans and the brand of alcohol (vodka).
-Commercial extracts are a bit more concentrated, but by using high quality beans, the aroma and flavor of your extract will usually be superior to the commercial varieties.
+Commercial extracts are a bit more concentrated, but by using high quality beans, the aroma and flavor of your extract can be superior to the commercial varieties.

 AromaWeb's Vanilla Room Spray Recipe is an example of an aromatherapy recipe that uses Vanilla Extract.